JiguangLi/Blaze_Function/README.md

   <li>order2: the right order of a spectrum, which is an n2 by 2 dataframe, in which the first column records wavelength and the second column records intensity.</li>
   <br>

-<p>The algorithm will return a two element tuple (corrected_order1,corrected_order 2), representing the corrected version of the left order and the right order</p>
+<p>The algorithm will return a two element tuple (corrected_order1,corrected_order 2), representing the corrected version of the left order and the right order.</p>
-<p>The following code illustrates how we can use Boundary_Correction in Python<p>
+<p>The following code illustrates how we can use Boundary_Correction in Python.<p>

 <pre>
   <code>